 While I am not against big box warehouse shopping venues, they can require a lot of willpower on the customer’s part to pass by items that aren’t on the grocery list but certainly look interesting and appear to be a good price.
 BUT….are they really a great price if you look at the per unit or per weight price and factor in all the considerations around them?
 Items typically come in very large quantities at these stores (there’s a reason why they have those jumbo-sized grocery carts that can hardly be pushed or navigated through the store).
 So, unless you have a very large family and lots of refrigeration and pantry space, many of the items are just simply too large for many households to store and use up before the items expire.
 Therefore, the questions to ask are: Do you, first of all, really need the items?
 Will you be able to use them all up before they expire?
 If you are a household of one or two people, would you really use a 10lb bag of quinoa or rice?
 If you end up throwing out a good portion of the food items, that constitutes food waste and a drain on the food budget and you really haven’t saved any money.

 We don’t have big box grocery warehouse stores in PEI at the time of writing but a lot of Islanders frequent them off Island.
-I did have a membership (which also costs an annual fee) for a couple of years but discontinued it when I found I wasn’t using it enough to justify the membership fee.
+I did have a membership (which also costs an annual fee) at a big box store with locations in New Brunswick and Nova Scotia for a couple of years but discontinued it when I found I wasn’t using it enough to justify the membership fee.
 Living in PEI, I had to factor into the cost of the grocery items, the Confederation Bridge toll (nearly $50. at time of writing), gas, and the time to travel to the big box warehouse stores.
 But, the biggest reason why I wasn’t shopping at them?
 Everything was available only in way-too-large quantities and most of the products, well, I just simply did not need or I could get what I needed more economically when the standard local supermarkets put on good sales.

 One previous frequent grocery warehouse shopper told me his family recently discontinued their membership as well because every time they were at one of these stores (2-3 times a month, on average), they were spending at least $500 per trip on items they really did not need (but looked enticing) and they ended up throwing out a good portion of them after their expiry date had passed because they could not use up such large quantities.
 These shopping excursions were in addition to their regular grocery shopping at home, putting a huge unsustainable strain on their food budget.